 In the midst of the Coronavirus (COVID-19) global pandemic, the CDC has recommended that everyone take steps to protect themselves and their communities, including avoiding close contact with others.
 If you have to take time off work sick, what are your legal rights?
 If your child’s school is closed or your work is closed, can you stay home with your children?

 NOTE: This fact sheet covers Oregon’s statewide paid sick time law.
-Note that beginning on September 16, 2020, Oregon workers who need to quarantine or isolate because of COVID-19—and who don’t qualify for COVID-19-related paid sick time or have access to paid sick leave—may also be eligible for payment pursuant to Oregon’s COVID-19 Temporary Paid Leave Program.
-The Program is available until December 31, 2020 or until funds run out, whichever comes first.
-For an FAQ and more program details from Oregon’s Department of Consumer and Business Services, click here.
+Note that between September 16, 2020 and December 31, 2020, certain Oregon workers may have been eligible for payment pursuant to Oregon’s COVID-19 Temporary Paid Leave Program.
+For more information from Oregon’s Department of Consumer and Business Services, click here.

 1) What does the Oregon Paid Sick Time law do?